peaceiris/actions-gh-pages/README.md

 ## Getting started

-### Create your workflow
+### ⭐️ Repository type - Project

-Add your workflow setting YAML file `.github/workflows/gh-pages.yml` and push to the default branch.
+Add your workflow file `.github/workflows/gh-pages.yml` and push to the remote master branch.

-#### ⭐️ Repository type - Project

 An example workflow for Hugo.